Democrats & Republicans Team Up To Fight Sexual Harassment At The Workplace

 The EMPOWER Act — an acronym for the "Ending the Monopoly of Power Over Workplace Harassment through Education and Reporting Act" — is also co-sponsored by Reps.
 Ted Poe, Jerry Nadler, Barbara Comstock, and Lisa Blunt Rochester in the House and Sens.
 Kamala Harris and Lisa Murkowski in the upper chamber.

-At least 21 advocacy organizations have thrown their support behind the bill, including the
+At least 21 advocacy organisations have thrown their support behind the bill, including the

 National Domestic Workers Alliance, Human Rights Campaign, Alianza Nacional de Campesinas, NAACP, and the National Women’s Law Center.